AgnesHendrickx/MTE/documentation/benchmarks.rst

 .. _deformationsetups:
 .. figure:: figures/result_b2_frames_only_3.png
    :class: with-border
+   :scale: 50%

-   Visualization of different model szetups by cross sectional planes trough middle of each mesh, on the left the undeformed base mesh, in the middle deformation setup (1), on the right deformation setup (2).
+   Visualization of different model setups by cross sectional planes trough middle of each mesh, on the left the undeformed base mesh, in the middle deformation setup (1), on the right deformation setup (2).

 | To verify this, a domain of 10x10x10m, with an initial element size of 2x2x2m and :math:`\mathbf{M}= (0,0,7.5)`, was deformed in two ways: